If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 In terms of what actions go in this box, it’s really going to depend on the needs of your audience, the ways that you help, all of that kind of good stuff.
 But there are some common ones.

-So I mean a lot of organizations are going to have something along the lines of a way for folks to make donations.
+So a lot of nonprofits are going to have something along the lines of a way for folks to make donations.
 Other audiences are going to be looking for maybe volunteer opportunities.
 (Apologies if you can’t read my handwriting.)
 Volunteer opportunities or other ways to get involved, other ways to get involved.
 It could be more of an early stage information gathering.
 So maybe they want to know more about your cause, more about cause and ways you help, right?
 Ways you help.
 So this could be the kind of thing that would lead people to signing up for your email list or reading thought leadership content that you create.

 Maybe they’re looking for just ways to connect with your organization, right?
 So this would push them to social channels or an email list, something like that.
 Maybe they’re looking for information about events that you run.